Small telescope

 The range of amateur astronomers' telescopes is wide, with numerous types and designs.
 Refracting designs include achromatic and apochromatic types.
 Some reflecting types are Newtonian, Schmidt–Cassegrain, Maksutov-Cassegrain, and Maksutov-Newtonian.
-Even sophisticated designs, such as the Ritchey–Chrétien and (corrected) Dall–Kirkham, which have traditionally been the preserve of large professional-grade instruments, have become available to amateurs.
+Even sophisticated designs, such as the Ritchey–Chrétien and (corrected) Dall–Kirkham, which have traditionally been used only in large professional-grade instruments, have become available to amateurs.